-No Burden Little Burden Some Burden Much Burden Great Deal of Burden Exposure application does not mention exposure indicators application mentions at least one indicator, but provides no support application supports one type of indicator and that it impacts community to a greater extent than other communities data supports more than one type of indicator and that they impact the community to a greater extent than other communities data supports more than one type of indicator and that they impact the community to a much greater extent than other communities POINTS 10 15 20 Environmental Effects application does not mention environmental effects indicators application mentions at least one indicator, but provides no support application supports one type of indicator and that it impacts community to a greater extent than other communities data supports more than one type of indicator and that they impact the community to a greater extent than other communities data supports more than one type of indicator and that they impact the community to a much greater extent than other communities POINTS 10
+No Burden Little Burden Some Burden Much Burden Great Deal of Burden Exposure application does not mention exposure indicators application mentions at least one indicator, but provides no support application supports one type of indicator and that it impacts community to a greater extent than other communities data supports more than one type of indicator and that they impact the community to a greater extent than other communities data supports more than one type of indicator and that they impact the community to a much greater extent than other communities POINTS 0 5 10 15 20 Environmental Effects application does not mention environmental effects indicators application mentions at least one indicator, but provides no support application supports one type of indicator and that it impacts community to a greater extent than other communities data supports more than one type of indicator and that they impact the community to a greater extent than other communities data supports more than one type of indicator and that they impact the community to a much greater extent than other communities POINTS 0 3 5 8 10

-Sensitive Population application does not mention sensitive population indicators application mentions at least one indicator, but provides no support application supports one type of indicator and that it impacts community to a greater extent than other communities data supports more than one type of indicator and that they impact the community to a greater extent than other communities data supports more than one type of indicator and that they impact the community to a much greater extent than other communities POINTS 12 15 and the stand data supports more data supports more Socioeconomic Factor application does not mention socioeconomic factor indicators application mentions at least one indicator, but provides no support application supports one type of indicator and that it impacts community to a greater extent than other communities than one type of indicator and that they impact the community to a greater extent than other communities data supports more than one type of indicator and that they impact the community to a much greater extent than other communities
+Sensitive Population application does not mention sensitive population indicators application mentions at least one indicator, but provides no support application supports one type of indicator and that it impacts community to a greater extent than other communities data supports more than one type of indicator and that they impact the community to a greater extent than other communities data supports more than one type of indicator and that they impact the community to a much greater extent than other communities POINTS 0 4 8 12 15 Socioeconomic Factor application does not mention socioeconomic factor indicators application mentions at least one indicator, but provides no support application supports one type of indicator and that it impacts community to a greater extent than other communities data supports more than one type of indicator and that they impact the community to a greater extent than other communities data supports more than one type of indicator and that they impact the community to a much greater extent than other communities POINTS 0 4 8 12 15

-The committeeCommittee is scheduled to meet twice a month to review applications that have been submitted at least 5 five business days before the scheduled meeting date.-If the application appears incomplete or there are initial questions regarding the application, the Committee may ask for clarification from the Designator prior to completing the Committee's determination.
-Any response or request for more information will be communicated to the applicant within 2 two weeks of the committee's determination.
-If the Committee determines that the community will not be considered a Self-Designated Environmental Justice community Community, the Committee will offer a feedback session to explain their determination to the Designator.
+The Committee is scheduled to meet twice a month to review applications that have been submitted at least five business days before the scheduled meeting date.
+If the application appears incomplete or there are initial questions regarding the application, the Committee may ask for clarification from the Designator prior to completing the Committee's determination.
+Any response or request for more information will be communicated to the applicant within two weeks of the Committee's determination.
+If the Committee determines that the community will not be considered a Self-Designated Environmental Justice Community, the Committee will offer a feedback session to explain their determination to the Designator.

-The ILSFA website's searchable EJEnvironmental Justice Community map on the website will be updated within 2two weeks of the committee's approval of Committee approving a designation request.
+The ILSFA website's searchable Environmental Justice Community map will be updated within two weeks of the Committee approving a designation request.